donren-leung/Connections-LLM/README.md

 # Connections-LLM
 Synthesising Connections puzzles with an LLM

+### If you are here because I sent a link to you, then please come back in a day!
+I've been too busy with hunting for a rtx 3090 so all my thoughts are still in my head

 TODO list:
 randomise category word seeds
 Clean up conditional tone in bonus combo